Of Artists and Machines: Leonardo and Before

 There are also working models, built from the Renaissance designs.
 Half a dozen of these are large-scale reconstructions, and make for an impressive sight as they thump and clank away.
 There are also three-dimensional computer simulations of other machines and siege engines in action.

 Both Taccola and Francesco di Giorgio were Sienese, and Siena was for more than a century a thriving center of technological innovation.
 A great stimulus to the city's artistic engineering workshops were the particular local challenges facing the burgeoning city-state.
 For this hilltop city the problem of water supply was paramount.
-This was overcome by a sophisticated system of subterranean tunnels and tanks called bottini (still in use until recently).
+This was overcome by a sophisticated system of subterranean tunnels and tanks called 'bottini' (still in use today).

 The high level of education of many artist-engineers, said Galluzzi, belies the conventional wisdom regarding a division between high-flown scholars and humble craftsmen.
 In reality the picture now emerging is one of continual interchange and cooperation.
 Apart from anything else, Galuzzi pointed out, the scholars needed artists to illustrate classical texts, many of which were incomprehensible without drawings.

 At a time when states were often engaged in hostilities it was inevitable that artist-engineers should be called upon to apply their ingenuity to warfare, and it was natural enough that Leonardo in his letter to the duke of Milan, then at war with the Venetians, should have emphasized the bellicose possibilities of his portfolio.
 Francesco di Giorgio served another great scholar-warrior of the period, Federico da Montefeltro, and adorned the latter's palace at Urbino with 72 carved stone reliefs celebrating the arts of war.